-While there may be bad actors in the RIN trading marketplace, NACS and SIGMA do not believe that the market, as currently structured, provides per se "an opportunity for market manipulation."
-Certainly, there are parties that are buying, selling, and trading RINs aggressively, including entities that buy a significant number of RINs, sit on those large positions, and wait for the price to be right before selling-but that is not market manipulation, that is legal speculation.35 Market manipulation is the deliberate or planned operation, transaction, or practice to artificially deflate or inflate the price of a product or commodity.36 In other words, if entities were planning to buy and sell RINs from/to one another in an effort to move the price of the commodity itself, that would be manipulation.
-Neither NACS nor SIGMA, however, have seen evidence showing that such manipulation is occurring in the RINs marketplace.
+Requiring more frequent retirement of RINs would be an unnecessary solution to a situation that the associations find to be nonexistent.
+Certainly, there are parties that are buying, selling, and trading RINs aggressively, including entities that buy a significant number of RINs, sit on those large positions, and wait for the price to be right before selling-but that is not market manipulation, that is legal speculation.
+Market manipulation is the deliberate or planned operation, transaction, or practice to artificially deflate or inflate the price of a product or commodity.
+In other words, if entities were planning to buy and sell RINs from/to one another in an effort to move the price of the commodity itself, that would be manipulation.
+Neither NACS nor SIGMA, however, has seen evidence showing that such manipulation is occurring in the RINs marketplace.